-5 Simple Methods to Block YouTube Ads
+5 Simple Methods to Watch YouTube Without Ads

 We found five highly-effective ways to watch YouTube without ads.
 We’ve focused mainly on methods that bypass non-skippable video ads, but these will also block skippable in-stream ads, bumper ads, and masthead ads.